 In January 2020, UCLA received a $30 million commitment from the Anthony and Jeanne Pritzker Family Foundation to support a major renovation of the Psychology Tower on the UCLA campus.
 In recognition of the gift, the building has been named Pritzker Hall.

 “Their generous gift will help us transform Pritzker Hall into a space for breakthroughs — a collaborative, modern teaching and research space befitting one of the top psychology departments in the United States,”says Victoria Sork, dean of life sciences.

-The tower was designed by celebrated Los Angeles architect Paul Revere Williams and completed in 1967, with minimal changes made since its origin.
-For this reason, the building lacked proper collaboration spaces and classrooms need to allow for modern day learning and research.
+The tower was designed by celebrated Los Angeles architect, Paul Revere Williams, and completed in 1967, with minimal changes made since its origin.
+For this reason, the building lacked proper collaboration spaces and classrooms needed to allow for modern day learning and research.
 With a total renovation, they hoped to strengthen the department’s ability to recruit and retain top-notch faculty and students, a crucial factor in maintaining its excellence.

 The renovation creates a double-height lobby space featuring some of the original architectural elements.
 Exposing the structural waffle slab of the second floor and the marble-clad walls within the lobby and the mezzanine has transformed it into a spacious and bright student amenity and study space.
 Contemporary finishes in the lobby recall the original historic design features and color palette of the original mid-century design within the student-oriented space.